tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Results

 \subsection{Numerical correctness of the transversity splitting function moments}

 In Mathematica 14.1, we verified numerically that the Mellin moments of LO and NLO splitting functions in Eqs. (\ref{eq:LO}) and (\ref{eq:NLO}) match the expressions given by Vogelsang in Eqs. (\ref{eq:LO_mom}) and (\ref{eq:NLO_mom}).
 For example, for $N_c=3$ and $N_f=5$, we found that the relative error between numerical moments and the analytic moments was at most 0.15\%.
-We also implement Hirai's method in Mathematica to check for correctness, although the performance is lacking.
+We also implemented both Hirai's and Vogelsang's methods in Mathematica to check for correctness, although the performance is lacking.